 The announcement was met by widespread approval by traders, evidenced by both Bally Technologies’ and SG’s stock surging shortly after SG issued its press release.

-In what now has become an ongoing trend to consolidate the saturated gaming market, SG becomes the third gaming company in as many months to acquire a larger competitor.
-Back in June, Amaya Gaming entered into a multibillion dollar arrangement with the Rational Group, which in the short term should facilitate the reentry of leading online poker site PokerStars into the United States.
+In what now has become an ongoing trend to consolidate the saturated gaming market, SG has become the third gaming company in as many months to acquire a larger competitor.
+Back in June, Amaya Gaming entered into a multi-billion dollar arrangement with the Rational Group, which in the short term should facilitate the reentry of leading online poker site PokerStars into the United States.

 Then just two weeks ago International Game Technology (IGT), one of the gaming industry’s biggest slot machine providers, was sold to lottery behemoth GTECH for the magnificent sum of $6.4 billion dollars.

 Given the ever-increasing competitive nature of the gaming industry, acquisitions are viewed as a strategic way for companies to effectively increase cash-flow and diversify their portfolios.
 But with most deals of this nature there are also drawbacks, thus raising the question as to whether the sector’s latest blockbuster deal will prove more beneficial to SG in the long run then if they continued on their own.

 Growth outlook positive

 Bally Technologies is generally viewed by analysts as a growth company.
 In the past three years, the company has exhibited double digit revenue growth, and is on target repeat this feat in 2014.

 Bally’s also took steps of its own to consolidate the industry by purchasing SHFL Entertainment for $1.3 billion in November 2013.
 With the acquisitions, Bally’s product catalog was expanded to include table games and automatic shufflers and other electronic systems.

 Scientific Games too is a profitable company, boasting the fourth largest revenues and highest EBITDA margin in the 12 company gaming sector.